 How Financial Aid Works

 The financial aid office places primary emphasis on financial need, enrollment status, and academic achievement.
-Your need-based aid amount is calculated by subtracting your expected family contribution (EFC), as determined by your FAFSA results, from the cost of attendance.
-Once financial need is determined – First, outside sources of aid, such as grants and scholarships are applied to your outstanding needs.
+Financial need is determined by looking at outside sources of aid, such as grants and scholarships are applied to your tuition.
 Then, financial aid loan awards are offered based upon program eligibility and need.

-Every semester students meet with financial aid, after registering for classes, and receive an Award Letter listing the sources, amounts, and terms for which assistance is offered.
+Every semester students meet with the Director of Financial Aid, after registering for classes, and receive an Award Letter listing the sources, amounts, and terms for which assistance is offered.

 The Financial Aid Office may cancel or reduce any award/funds because of changes in a student’s financial or academic status, academic program, living arrangements, or enrollment status.